denis-berthier/CSP-Rules-Examples/README.md

+### Mauricio-W31-GW12-B19-gB11
+It is an extremely rare example of a puzzle with very different W, B, gW and gB ratings

 ### The Fewer-steps folder
 It includes the two examples of how to reduce the number of steps in a resolution path (as described in section 6.19 of the Basic User Manual): one using mainly chain rules (the pisces2#523-9.0-W7.clp puzzle) and one using mainly Subset rules (the "Tatooine-Tosche-Station.clp" puzzle).